If you plan to travel from northern Thailand into Laos then you will have an interesting (and perhaps difficult) choice to make.

-The slow boat starts at a pier in the border town of Huay Xai.
-The town and pier are about a 10-minute drive from the actual border crossing, so you’ll need to take a tuk-tuk to get there.
-You can either stay overnight in Huay Xai (though it’s a very dull transit hub) or you can grab an early bus from Chiang Rai and still make it to the pier in time for departure.
+The Huay Xai border crossing is about a 10-minute drive outside of Huay Xai itself, so to get to the town and the docks you’ll need to take a tuk-tuk or taxi from the border.
+You can either stay overnight in Huay Xai (though it isn’t a very interesting place) or, schedule permitting, you could grab an early bus from Chiang Rai and still make it to the pier in time for the slow boat’s departure.

 The boat takes you down the Mekong, passing only a few minor settlements along the way.
 So you’ll mostly be looking at green hills, jungle, and the odd stilted fishermen’s huts along the riverbank.